 How is a PRF sample made?

-Leukocyte platelet rich fibrin is created chairside during your appointment with Dr. Stein.
-When creating a PRF sample, Dr. Mark Stein uses the IntraSpin™ system by Intra-Lock®.
+Leukocyte platelet rich fibrin is created chairside during your bone grafting appointment.
+When creating a PRF sample, Dr. Stein and Dr. Koslovsky use the IntraSpin™ system by Intra-Lock®.
 The IntraSpin™ system is the only medical device that has been cleared by the FDA for the production of high quality L-PRF™ samples.
-To begin your PRF treatment, Dr. Stein will take a blood sample.
+To begin your PRF treatment, your oral surgeon will take a blood sample.
 This process is exactly like undergoing a routine blood test.
-After taking your blood samples, Dr. Mark Stein will place these vials of your blood in the IntraSpin™ centrifuge.
+After taking your blood sample, your oral surgeon will place these vials of your blood in the IntraSpin™ centrifuge.
 Typically, the blood is spun in the machine for 12-18 minutes, but individual time may vary from patient to patient.
 The IntraSpin™ centrifuge has been scientifically designed with specific features in order to ensure the highest quality platelet rich fibrin sample possible.
 As your blood samples are being spun down, they will separate into different segments and consistencies, forming a fibrin material known as PRF.

 What is the difference between PRF and PRP?